 Alternatively stay where I normally do...at the old Victorian prison – The Breakwater Lodge.

 It sounds bad but it is actually rather nice.
-Don't worry, it isn't a prison any longer, simply a well restored hotel offering the best value in the Waterfront area and it is perfectly located for families with the fascinating aquarium just across the street.
-They have great displays on what life is like under Cape Town's oceans and the Kelp Forest tank is awesome.
+Don't worry, it isn't a prison any longer, simply a well restored hotel offering the best value in the Waterfront area and it is perfectly located for families with the fascinating aquarium just across the street where great displays show you what life is like under Cape Town's oceans- the Kelp Forest tank in particular is awesome.

-There are lots of restaurants and other kid's activities nearby as well.
+There are lots of restaurants and other activities for kids nearby as well.

-Okay, I got a little off-track there, let's go back to Clifton.
-These are the beaches that await you...
+Okay, I got a little off-track there, let's go back to Clifton's four beaches (actually one long beach divided by boulders).

 This beach has gone to the dogs!
 Well actually not in that sense but it is the Clifton Beach that dogs love (it's the only one they can roam free on).